The ARCHIVES at NAHA

 The heart of the NAHA archives is its extensive manuscript collection, which includes letters, diaries, journals and ledgers, newspaper clippings, obituaries, congregational records, family and local histories, and other resources related to Norwegians in America.
 The archival collection also includes photographs illustrating all aspects of Norwegian-American history.
 The archives are available to NAHA members and non-members, but fees are charged for most services.

-- Hovland Index (Rolvaag Library holdings of Bygdebøker) See also: Hovland Map index.
-Search the Hovland Index to identify which Bygdebøker (Norwegian Community History Books) are located in the Rolvaag Library, St. Olaf College, Northfield, MN.
+Hovland Index Use the Hovland Index to identify which bygde books are located in the Rolvaag Library, St. Olaf College, Northfield, MN.

-- The Lutheran Herald index lists articles about or written by Norwegian-Americans who were clergy, members or otherwise associated with the Norwegian Lutheran church.
+Lutheran Herald Index locates articles from this periodical about or written by Norwegian-Americans who were clergy, members or otherwise associated with the Norwegian Lutheran church.

 Researching at NAHA

-Researchers are welcome to use the NAHA archives in person.
-Arrangements can be made to use the NAHA archives by calling the archivists at (507) 786-3229 or by e-mailing email@example.com to make an appointment.
-Appointments should generally be made several days in advance and for our regularly posted hours Monday-Friday 8:30 a.m. - 12:30 p.m.
-(Monday-Thursday Memorial Day through Labor Day).
-Afternoon hours are also often available but only by advance appointment.
-The archivists are happy to assist visitors in finding appropriate resources, but we are able to undertake research for others only when our schedules allow and only upon pre-payment of research fees.
-We can answer simple research questions on the telephone and by e-mail, but we may need a few days to respond.
+Researchers are welcome to use the NAHA archives in person by appointment.
+Arrangements can be made to use the NAHA archives by calling (507) 786-3450 or by e-mailing email@example.com.
+Appointments should generally be made several days in advance.
+The archivist is happy to assist visitors in finding appropriate resources, but we are unable to undertake extensive research for patrons.
+We can answer simple research questions on the telephone and by e-mail, but we may need a week to ten days to respond.
+As noted below, the services of a trained genealogist are available for a fee.
+Digital cameras and cell phone cameras may be used with the permission of the staff.
+Personal scanners are not permitted; but with the permission of the staff, researchers may scan a limited number of non-fragile items on our self-service copier/scanner.
+Entire collections may not be copied and copyright restrictions must be observed.

-Visitors who are not members of NAHA pay a daily fee of $15 for use of NAHA resources.
+Researchers who are not members of NAHA pay a daily fee of $15 per individual or couple for use of NAHA resources.
+Research parties of three or more are charged a group rate of $30 per day.
+Tour groups who visit NAHA are charged from $50 to $100, depending upon the size of the group and its expectations.
 Non-members may join NAHA at the time of their first visit.
-Daily fees are waived for members and for students.
+Daily fees are waived for members, undergraduates, and graduate students.
+Individual fees may be applied toward an annual membership during the three months after they are incurred.

 Reproduction fees are collected in advance of any work.
 The fragile condition of many manuscripts and photographs may preclude any form of duplication.
 Please allow 2-3 weeks for the processing of all reproduction orders.

-We will make photocopies at 15 ¢ a page, if the condition of materials and staff time permits.
-(This fee includes defrayment for staff time).
+We will make photocopies or scans at 25 cents a page, pre-paid, if the condition of materials and staff time permits.
+(This fee includes defrayment for staff time.)

-- $10 for each publicaton or commercial reproduction of a document.
+$10 for each publication or commercial reproduction of a document.

 Postage/handling fees of $4.00 apply to orders sent out by NAHA staff.